Applying for a Liquor Licence

 - Special Occasion Licences for individuals and groups holding special events, such as community celebrations, weddings or banquets.

-- UBrew/UVin Licences for businesses that sell their customers the ingredients, equipment and advice they need to make their own beer, wine, cider or coolers.
+- UBrew/UVin (Ferment-on-Premises) Licences for businesses that sell their customers the ingredients, equipment and advice they need to make their own beer, wine, cider or coolers.

 In addition, although no new licences are available at this time: